CharliePoole/statiq-site/input/technical/ten-reasons-to-try-nunit-25.md

 Published: 29 Apr 2009
 Tags: [NUnit,It's the Tests]
 ---
-NUnit 2.5 has so many new features (see the <a href="http://nunit.org/?p=releaseNotes&amp;r=2.5">release notes</a>) that I thought I'd try to come up with my top-ten favorites.
+NUnit 2.5 has so many new features (see the [release notes](http://docs.nunit.org/2.5/releaseNotes)) that I thought I'd try to come up with my top-ten favorites.
 It was hard to get down to ten, but here's what I came up with...

 **Reason 1: Data-Driven Tests**